m-mdy-m/openapi-playground/README.md

 5. **Crafting Excellent API Documentation:**
    - Using OAS to provide clear descriptions of routes, parameters, request/response bodies, and error handling.
    - Including example payloads for enhanced clarity.
-   - Utilizing `swagger-ui-express` or a similar tool to generate user-friendly API documentation.

 6. **Component Reusability:**
    - Identifying recurring components (responses, request bodies, parameters, or headers) and defining them in the OAS `components` section for reusability and maintainability.